 The Porter Turret Telescope was constructed in 1930 by the club.
 Porter, who had endured more than his share of winter cold on polar expeditions early in his career, developed a design that allowed the observer to remain indoors and comfortable on the coldest winter nights.
-Extensively renovated including new optics in the 1970s, the Porter Turret remains an excellent instrument, and is operated during Convention, night and day (for solar observation).
+Extensively renovated including new optics in the 1970s, the Porter Turret remains an excellent instrument, and is operated during Convention during the day for solar observation, as well as at night.